Research has shown, it takes the support of 5 adults (outside of their family) to nurture a child into a healthy, productive adulthood

 Mrs. Spencer cooks monthly “family dinners” for the center.
 She is an amazing cook and bakes the most delicious desserts.
 She represents the Cicero Senior Center and is the secretary for the Greater Cicero Community Youth Board.

 Alana has volunteered for our program for longer than most people can even remember.
 Alana has given well over 1,000 hours of her time over the course of our history.
 She has chaperoned trips, made spaghetti, stayed up overnight for lock in's, traveled, and been invaluable to our existance.
 "A" as she is affectionatly known as, continues to give of her time when asked.

 Julie is a fundraising “queen”.
 Julie has launched our famous Spaghetti Dinners and the Cornhole Challenge, spent many hours gift wrapping with the teens, and has introduced them to life in the great outdoors.
 She also partnered with Lori Lake-Toms to plan, implement and organize a very lucrative benefit for the center.
 Julie is the tournament director for the Friends of the CanTeen's Gus Macker Basketball Tournament.

 Lori’s interest in the program sprang from a call to action regarding the recent funding issues.
 She is a member of the Town of Cicero Parks and Recreation Commission, and heard of our plight through various media outlets and her connection to the Parks and Recreation Department.
-Lori was the driving force behind The Raise the Rent Benefit; even though her children are a bit too young to even attend the CanTeen.
-Lori is the coordinator of the Friday Night "Kick Off Party" at Driver's Village for the Gus Macker Basketball Tournament.
+Lori was the driving force behind The Raise the Rent Benefit.
+Lori is the coordinator of Special Events, such as the Mascot Shoot Out and the dance and shooting competitions for the Gus Macker Basketball Tournament.